Collaborative causal inference on distributed data: Method

-The privacy and confidentiality of the proposed method can be discussed in the same manner as in existing data collaboration analyses \citep{imakura2020data,imakura2021interpretable}.
-The proposed method preserves private dataset $X_{k,l}$ for both users and the analyst under certain assumptions.
+We discuss how privacy and confidentiality are preserved by the proposed method in the same manner as in existing data collaboration analyses \citep{imakura2020data,imakura2021interpretable,imakura2021accuracy}.
+The proposed method preserves private dataset $X_{k,l}$ for both users and analyst under certain assumptions.
 We assume that users do not trust each other and want to protect their private dataset $X_{k,l}$ from honest-but-curious users and the analyst.
-We also assume that the analyst does not collude with any users.
+We also assume that the analyst does not collude with any user.

 First, we discuss how $X_{k,l}$ is preserved for other users.
 In the proposed method, each user shares only the local anchor dataset $X_{k,l}^\text{anc}$ with other users.
-The local anchor dataset is constructed by the users using methods, such as data augmentation, and does not contain $X_{k,l}$.
+The local anchor dataset is constructed by users using methods such as data augmentation and does not contain $X_{k,l}$.
 Hence, other users cannot extract $X_{k,l}$ directly.

 Second, we discuss how $X_{k,l}$ is preserved for the analyst.
-In the proposed method, each user shares the intermediate representations $\widetilde{X}_{k,l}$ and $\widetilde{X}_{k,l}^\text{anc}$ with the analyst.
-However, because the analyst does not have the function $f_{k,l}$, they cannot obtain $X_{k,l}$ or its approximations.
+In the proposed method, each user shares only the intermediate representations $\widetilde{X}_{k,l}$ and $\widetilde{X}_{k,l}^\text{anc}$ with the analyst.
+The analyst cannot obtain an approximate function for $f_{k,l}$ because the function $f_{k,l}$ can be approximated only by someone who has both the input $X_{k,l}$ and output $\widetilde{X}_{k,l}$.
+Hence, the analyst cannot infer $X_{k,l}$ using the inverse function of the approximate function for $f_{k,l}$.

-For a more developed and detailed discussion of privacy and confidentiality in data collaboration analyses, refer to \cite{imakura2021accuracy}.